Crime in Connecticut: Sandy Hook Elementary School shooting

+The murder of Helle Crafts

+The 1986 Murder of Helle Crafts, a Danish flight attendant murdered by her husband, American Richard Crafts, in Newtown, Connecticut, was notable for the method in which Richard disposed of her body using a woodchipper.
+It was also the case that lead to Connecticut’s first conviction of a murder without a body.

 Capital punishment

 Between 1616 and 2005, 126 people were sentenced to death and executed in Connecticut.
 In April 2012, Governor Dannel Malloy signed an order to abolish the death penalty; Connecticut was the 17th state in the nation to do so.
 Inmates formerly sentenced to death had their sentences reduced to life imprisonment without parole.
 Connecticut was the fifth state to abolish the death penalty between 2007 and 2012.

 Cities with highest crime rates

 According to a 2014 FBI Uniform Crime Report, the Connecticut cities with the most violent crimes were Bridgeport (1,338), New Haven (1,380) and Hartford (1,380).
 Possible reasons for the higher crime rates in these cities include their larger populations and widespread poverty.

 Juvenile system

 Connecticut has a state-level system that includes juvenile courts, detention centers, private facilities, and juvenile correctional facilities.
 After juveniles are released, they receive help from the Court Support Services Division of the Connecticut Judicial Branch and from the Department of Children and Family Services.
 Criminal statutes for juveniles and adults are the same.
 However, if the offender is under the age of 16, they will be sent to a juvenile detention center and transferred over to Adult Court once they turn 16.
 State assistance for juvenile offenders has a number of objectives: to lower the rate of repeat offending in the community, provide offender rehabilitation, and help offenders understand the consequences of their actions.
 Police officers who encounter juveniles breaking the law may warn them, talk to their parents, offer organizations that can provide them with assistance, and/or make an arrest.
 Underage offenders who are arrested must attend a hearing in front of a judge at a superior court who will decide whether or not to send them to a detention center.